 - Gain exposure to biomedical research by attending weekly scientific seminars.

 - Attend the 3-day MSTP Annual Scientific Retreat and provide a brief Powerpoint slide presentation of summer research experience and accomplishments.

 - Participate in self-paced online MCAT study, have access to Kaplan online training for 1 full year, and receive Kaplan study materials.

-- Have a "Big Sib" student advisor from the Medical Scientist Training Program.
+- Connect with a "Big Sib" student advisor who is currently in the Medical Scientist Training Program.
 Enjoy occasional, informal gatherings throughout the program with your Big Sib.

 To be eligible for the UM-SMART Program, an applicant must be a current undergraduate:

 - Come from an educational, cultural or geographic background that is underrepresented in the sciences.

 - Have experienced financial hardship as a result of family economic circumstances.